Jon889/personal-setup/README.md

 Mission Control > Group windows by app

+Set the following so that gp alias works

+    git config --global push.default current

 Remove the delay for the proxy icon appearing in titlebars (the little folder or file icon you can drag/right click):

     defaults write -g NSToolbarTitleViewRolloverDelay -float 0